What is Ostensible Owner Under TPA

-Ostensible owner is a person who has all the indications of ownership and looks like owner of property but is not the real owner.
+Section 41 of TPA, that is, Transfer of Property Act, defines Ostensible owner.
+Ostensible owner is a person who has all the indications of ownership and looks like the owner of a property but is not the real owner.

-A person may have possession and enjoyment of the property and may also have his name entered in the official records but even then he may not be the real owner of that property.
+In simple words, a person may have possession and enjoyment of the property and may also have his name entered in the official records, but even then, he may not be the real owner of that property.

 This section is applicable only where the transferor is an ostensible owner.
-But it is difficult to ascertain whether a person is ostensible owner or real owner because he has all the features of real owner except the intention to own the property.
+But it isn’t very easy to ascertain whether a person is an ostensible owner or real owner because he has all the features of an actual owner except the intention to own the property.
 So it is for the court to establish whether the transferor was an ostensible owner or not.

 Related Case for Ostensible Owner

 Jay Dayal Poddar vs. Biwi Hazara, AIR 1974